What is a Corporate Surety Bond

 You may have heard pf the term corporate bond, but it is a very different concept from a corporate surety bond.
 A corporate bond is a type of bond that is created (or issued) by a corporation or business, in order to raise capital for a number of reasons.
 M&A, business expansion, and adding to the general operating capital for the organization are just a few of the main reasons.

 So, ‘what is a corporate surety bond?’
 In short, it’s another word for “surety bond.”
 Some people just happen to add the extra word, when it is not needed.

 How they work

 There is a third party in all contractual agreements as well, and that is the surety company.
-A surety company is for the most part, an insurance company which also sells these bonds to clients.
-The involvement of the company doesn’t end with the sale of a bond to the contractor however, because the surety must also be prepared to pay any claims made against that bond, should the contractor fail to live up to his/her obligations.
+A surety company is, for the most part, an insurance company that also sells these bonds to clients.
+The involvement of the company doesn’t end with the sale of a bond to the contractor, however, because the surety must also be prepared to pay any claims made against that bond, should the contractor fail to live up to his/her obligations.